WangNemo/Bineural-Rendering-with-HRTF/README.md

 ### Briefly
 The main steps are:
 - acquire the source signal with an Eigenmike
-- decompose the field with Sperical Harmonic Decomposition
+- field decomposition with Sperical Harmonic Decomposition
 - field reconstruction with Plane Wave Decomposition
 - convolution with HRTF